Xilinx/fpga24_routing_contest/docs/alpha_submission.md

 has also been provided.
 This target is identical to the `run-container` target, except that results are only collected for the `boom_med_pb` benchmark, instead of collecting results for every benchmark.
-This allows contestants to quickly test their apptainer flow and avoid overloading shared resources should they be working on a shared cluster.
+This allows contestants to quickly test their Apptainer flow and avoid overloading shared resources should they be working on a shared cluster.

 For further information about working with Apptainer containers please refer to